WanbingZhao/WanbingZhao.github.io/index.md

 # Valerie Zhao

-I am a 4th year physics undergraduate student at Shandong University, where I have been lucky to be advised by [Lanling Zhao](https://faculty.sdu.edu.cn/zhaolanling/en/index.htm) and later by Guofu Xu in [Dianmin Tong](https://www.researchgate.net/profile/Dianmin-Tong)'s group.
+I am an undergraduate graduate, I got my Bachelor of Physics with Honours from Shandong University in June this year.
+I am now taking a gap year and planning to apply for a Ph.D. in the fall of 2023.
+I have been lucky to be advised by [Lanling Zhao](https://faculty.sdu.edu.cn/zhaolanling/en/index.htm) and later by Guofu Xu in [Dianmin Tong](https://www.researchgate.net/profile/Dianmin-Tong)'s group at Shanong University.

 I've also visited [Guorui Chen](https://scholar.google.com/citations?user=1vAbo0oAAAAJ&hl=zh-CN)'s group at Shanhai Jiaotong University, and [Xiao Yuan](http://cfcs.pku.edu.cn/english/people/faculty/xiaoyuan/index.htm)'s group at Peking University.